The Secret to Breaking Bad Habits: Mindfulness!

 A study of his investigated the role of mindfulness in helping people quit smoking.
 The idea was a little counterintuitive.
 Rather than telling them to quit smoking, the researchers told the participants to go, smoke, but to think quite carefully about the process and feeling of smoking whilst they were doing it.

-Rather than thinking about their environment, their peers, or whatever, their motivations were for taking up smoking in the first place, the participants were to pay attention to the taste of the smoke, the feeling of craving that precedes smoking, and the way that a cigarette makes them feel.
+Rather than thinking about their environment, their peers, or others of the six influencers of change, their motivations were for taking up smoking in the first place, the participants were to pay attention to the taste of the smoke, the feeling of craving that precedes smoking, and the way that a cigarette makes them feel.

 The response of many, it seems, was ‘yuck!’.
 Because whilst smoking normally, people didn’t really focus on the way that cigarettes actually made them feel.
 They just, rather, smoked.
 Simple as that.